 Harriet has lived in our district almost continuously since 1976 and owns a successful small business here.
-She is well-educated, with a degree from Cornell University, and she has continued course work to prepare herself for an Assembly seat.
+She is well-educated, with a degree from Cornell University.
 In 2007 she completed a graduate level course at UAA titled "Building Community: Neighborhood Planning, Policy & Implementation."
 That's an example of how seriously she takes her work for Anchorage.
 Harriet recognizes that public service is a challenging job and that it takes more than good intentions to be successful.

 Harriet Drummond on the Issues